enfrte/expression-practice-admin-vue/README.md

 This is the backend for the <insert_language>-expression-practice app - https://github.com/enfrte/finnish-expression-practice

 The UI is in Vue, and it runs locally, using PHP and Apache.
-Data is saved a json dataset, and the result is meant to update the app's static dataset.
+Data is saved to a json dataset, and the result is meant to update the app's static dataset.

 It's tagged with Vue in the title because I'm still evaluating JS frontend frameworks, and I may write another version in another framework for experience.

+The interesting code is here  /expression-practice-admin-vue/src/components/Admin.vue

 ## Project setup
 ```